tidwall/evio/README.md

 Here we wrapped the event with a TLS translator.
 The `evio.NopConn` function is used to converts the `ReadWriter` a `net.Conn` so the `tls.Server()` call will work.

-There's a working TLS example at [examples/http-server/main.go](examples/http-server/main.go) that will bind to port 8080 and 4443 using an developer SSL certificate.
+There's a working TLS example at [examples/http-server/main.go](examples/http-server/main.go) that binds to port 8080 and 4443 using an developer SSL certificate.
 The 8080 connections will be insecure and the 4443 will be secure.

 ```sh
 $ cd examples/http-server